Edmond-J/tetris/README.md

 - Java Runtime Environment
 - Java FX
 ### Steps:
-To run the application in your local machine, please follow the steps below:
+To run the source code in development environment, please follow the steps below:
 1. Clone the repository from the GitHub
 2. Add JavaFX to Build Path
 3. Add the VM arguments to the run configure:
 `--module-path "<PATH TO YOUR JavaFX/lib>" --add-modules javafx.controls,javafx.fxml`
-4. Run the *TetrisFx_Main.java* in the *application* package.
+4. Run the *TetrisFx_Main.java* in the default package.

 ## License
 MIT